Steel surface undergoing laser cleaning showing precise contamination removal

 Industries and sectors where this material is commonly processed with laser cleaning

-Be cautious right from the start because steel's dense and conductive nature can lead to rapid heat buildup during laser cleaning, and this might cause unintended thermal effects or reflections that could harm operators.
+Be cautious from the start because steel's dense, conductive nature can lead to rapid heat buildup during laser cleaning, which can cause unintended thermal effects or reflections that could harm operators.

 Common Contaminants